-In addition, I’m joining Cindy at County Road 407 for her Fall Mantel Pinterest Challenge.
+In addition, I’m joining Cindy at County Road 407 for her Fall Fireplace Mantel Pinterest Challenge.
 Each month Cindy and her guests use a Pinterest pin as inspiration for a blog post.
 Be sure to see the links to all the Fall Mantel inspiration at the end of this post.
 If you are popping over from Cindy’s creative post, I’m so glad you stopped by.

 This month’s inspiration comes from Janelle Trinette lovely Fall Tour 2020.

-They were not only functional but added a decorative touch to the over all appearance of the mantel.
+They were not only functional but added a decorative touch to the over all appearance of the vintage mantel.

-Fall Inspiration for the mantel
+Fall Inspiration for the Fireplace Mantel

 First, I didn’t want to completely change my color scheme for a Fall Mantel.
 Therefore, instead of the usual golds and rust colors, I decided to use some of my dried hydrangeas that still held a touch of blue.